bheberer/redux-concise/README.md

 ## Customizing Your Reducers

-While I've tried my best to include a lot of the most common use cases in redux-func, there's more than likely going to be times where redux-func doesn't include an action that you want to use.
-Because of this, I've included an extra parameter to all redux-func reducers called `customHandlers`, which is an object in which you can include whatever custom action handler functions you want and use them in the same way you would use the standard, included handlers.
+While I've tried my best to include a lot of the most common use cases in redux-concise, there's more than likely going to be times where redux-concise doesn't include an action that you want to use.
+Because of this, I've included an extra parameter to all redux-concise reducers called `customHandlers`, which is an object in which you can include whatever custom action handler functions you want and use them in the same way you would use the standard, included handlers.

-As an example, the standard `push` handler in redux-func adds a value to the back of an array.
+As an example, the standard `push` handler in redux-concise adds a value to the back of an array.
 Now, you want to add something to the front of the array instead.
 Here's how you would do it.

 ```js
 const reducer = createArrReducer([], {